Skip to main content

 • Ipamorelin ∞ This is a Growth Hormone Releasing Peptide (GHRP) that also stimulates the pituitary to release GH, but through a different receptor (the ghrelin receptor).
 It is highly selective and does not significantly impact other hormones like cortisol.

 When used together, they create a potent, synergistic release of growth hormone.
-This elevated GH level then stimulates the liver to produce 1 (IGF-1), a primary mediator of GH’s effects.
+This elevated GH level then stimulates the liver to produce Insulin-Like Growth Factor 1 (IGF-1), a primary mediator of GH’s effects.
 IGF-1 is a powerful force for cellular growth, proliferation, and regeneration in virtually every cell in the body, including the dermal papilla cells of the hair follicle.

 By elevating IGF-1 systemically, you are providing a foundational anabolic and regenerative signal that supports the health of all tissues, including hair.
 This protocol works from the inside out, improving the body’s intrinsic ability to heal and grow, which in turn supports the efficacy of targeted topical treatments.